 We encourage you to talk with your major and college advisers early on about how study abroad fits into your plan to graduation.
 You can read more about academic considerations and policies for receiving breadth and major credit while studying abroad in the academics section of our website.
 During these times of uncertainty, we also recommend that you discuss a backup plan with your academic advisor.
 This includes enrolling in Berkeley courses for Fall and Spring semester until a final decision has been made regarding a future study abroad program.

 Previously, the Department of State had reduced services due to COVID-19, they have now indicated that they are again offering normal (10-12 week) processing times for passports and expedited processing times of 4-6 weeks.
 Please note that due to nationwide variations in staffing and temporary closures of some facilities due to COVID-19 cases, a small percentage of routine applications are taking longer than 12 weeks to process.
 Most acceptance facilities such as post offices, clerks of court, and libraries are open and accepting passport applications.
 You are encouraged to apply by mail when possible because it is a safe, contactless option for certain services.
 In-person appointments are still reserved for those with travel for life and death emergencies within the next 72 hours or 3 business days.
 Please see the Passport Operations page for the most up to date information.

 If your passport is currently valid, please check to ensure it will be valid through the duration required by your program to determine if you need to renew at this time.
 Applicants to the UCEAP program will see on the UCEAP application how long your passport must be valid after the end date of the program.
 If you have already applied for your passport, you can check your status of your passport application here.

-Please note this advice was last updated on 9/30/2020.
 Be sure to check the Department of State's Passport Operations in Response to COVID-19 website for the latest guidance.